 1. To simplify, I use the capacity growth value for solar photovoltaic panels (0.105 GW 1992 to 405 GW projection 2017, = 39.14% annual or 2.78% monthly growth) as representative for the entire renewable energy mix needed in the future (the true combined growth rate of wind turbines, concentrated solar, geothermal, etc. would lead to a more complex and more realistic picture).

 2. Global Final energy consumption values are from Wikipedia (partly interpolated and partly estimated from primary energy supply).

 3. After 2014, consumption is extrapolated using assumptions about energy savings and equitable growth needed for poorer countries.
 I assume that the combination of energy savings and additional energy needed for equitable growth for a good life on 9-12 billion humans will be doubling global final energy consumption between 2014 and 2100 to about 220 PWh/year.
 The slope of this increase is significantly smaller than the past increase, but the sudden transition into linear growth is a strong simplification.
 The end result roughly matches the common assumption of a demand of 2kW average equivalent power/person in 2100 (see., e.g., Bardi & Sgouridis 2017); 12 billion people * 2 kW = 24 TW average = ca. 210 PWh/year.

 4. Global final renewable energy capacity is calculated by assuming we need 8 × average output as peak output; compensating for within-day volatility, seasonal volatility requiring long-term storage, average capacity factor (cloudy/non-windy days), regional volatility (if Portugal and Germany are to supply each other to reduce volatility, they both need large excess capacity).
 This is a wild guess.
-The capacity factor for solar in Germany is around 10%, wind between 20 and 50%, but we talk global here and I have not good data for a global average.
+The capacity factor for solar in Germany is around 10% (i.e. peak capacity at least 10× average, without accounting for volatility compensation), wind between 20% and 50%.
+However, we talk global here and I have not good data for a global average.
 Please help if you can provide better global, cross-technology estimates for the relation between peak capacity and annual final renewable energy consumption!

 5. The model assumes that factories producing solar panels, concentrated solar plants, wind turbines, etc., require a production time of 30 years for an economic return on investment.